 Are you interested in starting a small talk with a Korean national?
 One common topic that you can prepare for is the weather.
-In today's post, we will learn about Korean weather vocabulary or 날씨 (Nalssi) so that you can easily impress them with your skills in their native language.
+Or you are probably interested in visiting Korea and know which season is the best to travel.
+In today’s post, we will learn about Korean weather vocabulary or 날씨 (Nalssi) so that you can easily impress them with your skills in their native language.
 If you are ready for that, then let the learning begin!

-Visiting Korea, specifically South Korea, is one of the most incredible experiences you'll ever have.
+Visiting Korea, specifically South Korea, is one of the most incredible experiences you’ll ever have.
 Aside from spending time with Korean people and experiencing the Korean culture, you can do lots of adventures depending on the season and weather.
-You can enjoy some activities during the summer season, but some may say that the autumn season is the best.
+You can enjoy some activities during summer, but some may say that autumn is the best.
 People who came from a place without snow want to experience winter.

 Considering the weather conditions and seasons is important when you plan to visit this country.
 You should at least learn how to read the weather in Korean to prepare yourself by dressing appropriately or bringing the essential things for that day.
 For the rainy season, you must bring an umbrella.
 When it’s snowing, thick clothes should be your OOTD and more.